sdaps/sdaps-class/sphinx/sdapsbase.rst

     If ``var`` starts with an underscore (``_``) then an implicit variable name for all surrounding question object (i.e. headings/sections) will be generated based on their automatic numbering.
-This is similar to the mechanism used by :env:`choicearray` to ensure that the different questions can always be told appart, even if the user did not specify a variable name for all of them.
+This is similar to the mechanism used by :environ:`choicearray` to ensure that the different questions can always be told appart, even if the user did not specify a variable name for all of them.